adelashraf/MARC21/README.md

 # MARC21
 Create automatic MARC 21 record for files
 the full retrieve data is supported to english language and all languages retrieved metadata only .
+it also can classification thesis (master-libBot.py) with the same way to use the book version.
 # How to Use it :
 ~$ python libBot.py 'file.pdf'
 # Execution